jbratcher/lando/readme.md

 * Updated relative links for css and hero image
 * Mobile Menu
 * Added more hover effects with opacity and color
+* Changed a.btn to button for better semantics
+* Added transforms for more animations

 v1.4